Daniela1026/holbertonschool-validation/module3_task4/DEPLOY.md

-# How to use it

-## DEPLOY

-- In the zip file there are two compressed files: the awesome-api and the dict/ directory.
-Use unzip to unarchive it.
+# Operations team's FAQ

+## What is in the archive and how to unarchive it?

+* In the `awesome-website.zip` archive you will encounter the `dist` folder
+* To unarchive it in your current directory use the command line:
+`unzip awesome-website.zip`

-- What are the commands to start and stop the application? don't care
+## What are the commands to start and stop the application?

+* To generate (start) the go-hugo website run the command: `make build`
+* To clean (stop) the go-hugo website run the command: `make clean`

-- How to customize where the application logs are written? don't care
+## How to customize where the application logs are written?

+## How to “quickly” verify that the application is running (healthcheck)?

-- You can check that the app is running correctly in the CLI of github.
+* To verify that the application is running correctly run the command: `hugo server`
+* Then verify the status of the website in your localhost by clicking the `http://localhost:1313/` given by the previous step

 ## tag

-The work flow is triggered when a tag is push.
-Then a zip file is created.
+Add tag in deploy